|Nutrition Facts (per serving)|

 Remove loaves from baking sheet and let cool on a rack.

 - Keep yeast stored in an airtight container and in the refrigerator.
 Heat, moisture, and air kill the yeast and prevent bread dough from rising.

 - Store flour properly to keep it from spoiling.

 - Bread flour has a higher amount of gluten than all-purpose flour.
 This means that bread made with bread flour will rise higher than bread made with all-purpose flour.
 You can make your own bread flour by adding 1 1/2 teaspoons gluten to each cup of all-purpose flour you use in your bread recipe.

-- Brush loaves with milk instead of egg whites before baking to produce a darker crust.
+- Brush loaves with milk instead of egg white before baking to produce a darker crust.